 As we headed to the next waterfall we were all captivated by the scenery which was spectacular just like the previous one, yet this one had a mystical look.
 The blue tint was omnipresent; the bending bamboos and greeneries were framing the splendid waterfall.

 There were some good swimmers who were already enjoying the water.
 We swam and had a great moment of connecting ourselves with nature.
 We took some last pictures of the day.

 Eau Bleue Waterfalls Tips:

-- The paths are quite rough, slippery, and muddy, so small kids and babies are not recommended, as some paths can be dangerous.
+- The paths are quite rough, slippery, and muddy-not a place for children for sure as some paths can be dangerous.

-- You should be physically fit somehow to be able to climb rugged terrains
+- You should be physically fit somehow to be able to climb the rugged terrains

 - If you are not a good swimmer, it is advisable not to swim too deep in the water